 Methods and techniques in maintaining and increasing desirable wildlife and regulating populations generally, with emphasis on practical aspects.
-Prerequisite: Senior classification in wildlife science or approval of instructor.

 410. Conservation and Management of Fishes.
 (3-0).
 Credit 3.
 II

 Basic knowledge from ichthyology, biology of fishes, and limnology related to applied aspects of fresh water and marine fishery science.
 Emphasis placed on methods of fish culture, habitat and population manipulation, and fundamentals of farm pond management.